 Both types are very effective.
 For normal purposes, either type will do the job.
 The main difference that I have found between metal and fabric pop filters is not in their ability to reduce plosives, but in more practical details such as build quality.

 This also goes for the build quality of your microphone stand.
-If you’re looking for a reliable stand, you should read this post I wrote about K&M microphone stands.
+If you’re also shopping for a reliable mic stand, read this post I wrote about K&M microphone stands.
 I’ve used them for years and they’re the only mic stands I buy.

 You’ll want to ensure that the gooseneck that comes with your pop filter is flexible enough to be placed correctly.

 Also make sure that the gooseneck is strong enough to hold the filter in place.
 Inexpensive pop filters tend to come with inexpensive goosenecks which make it difficult to properly place your pop filter.

 The clamps that attach pop filters to microphone stands also vary in quality.
 A well-made pop filter will easily and securely fit to a variety of stands.